mmoreram/ControllerExtraBundle/README.md

         default_level: warning
 ```

-Every Annotation instance can overwrite this value by using `level` field.
+Every Annotation instance can overwrite this value using `level` field.

 ``` php
 <?php